CitizenshipEstablishment of Companies by Foreigners in Turkey

 Stages of Company Establishment for Foreigners

-The steps to be followed by foreigners when establishing a company in Turkey are as follows:
+The stages that foreigners must follow when establishing a company in Turkey are as follows [1][3]:

-1. Opening a settlement or representative office: Foreigners must first open a settlement or representative office in Turkey.
-The documents and papers required for these procedures must be submitted to the Chamber of Commerce or Chamber of Industry.
+1. Opening a place of business or representative office: Foreigners must first open a place of business or representative office in Turkey.
+The documents required for these procedures must be submitted to the Chamber of Commerce or the Chamber of Industry.

-2. Company name registration: A name must be chosen for the establishment of the company and the name must be registered by the Chamber of Commerce or Chamber of Industry.
+2. Company name registration: A name must be selected for the establishment of the company and registered by the Chamber of Commerce or the Chamber of Industry.

-4. Board of Directors: The members of the company’s board of directors should be identified.
+4. Board of Directors: The members of the company’s board of directors must be identified.

 5. Certificate of incorporation: After all these procedures are completed, the company’s certificate of incorporation must be obtained.

-6. Tax number and SSI registration: The tax number and SSI registration of the established company must be done.
+6. Tax number and SSI registration: The tax number and SSI registration of the established company must be completed.

 7. Business license: A business license must be obtained for the company to start operations.

-8. Other necessary documents: Other necessary documents and paperwork must be obtained for the company to start its activity.
+8. Other required documents: Additional documents and permits must be obtained depending on the field of activity.

 Documents Required for the Establishment of a Foreign Capital Company